Getting Started User Guide¶

 The steps for joining a device to an existing Aggregate server are straightforward.

 - Launch the home screen APK, either ODK Survey or ODK Tables.

-- Click on the three vertical dots in the upper right corner of the menu bar and chooseto launch the ODK Services sync activity in the context of your home screen APK.
+- Click on the circular arrows button to launch the ODK Services sync activity in the context of your home screen APK.